 Keith Porteous Wood, executive director of the National Secular Society, told the Sunday Telegraph: "This guidance marks a further stage in the British legal establishment's undermining of democratically determined human rights-compliant law in favour of religious law from another era and another culture.
 British equality law is more comprehensive in scope and remedies than any elsewhere in the world.
 Instead of protecting it, The Law Society seems determined to sacrifice the progress made in the last 500 years."

-Feb.
-24, 2014 update: Louis Farrakhan of the Nation of Islam demanded in the course of his keynote speech at the Saviours' Day convention that African-Americans should have their own court system, implying it would be an Islamic system.
+Nation of Islam wants own courts: Louis Farrakhan of the Nation of Islam demanded in the course of his keynote speech at the Saviours' Day convention that African-Americans should have their own court system, implying it would be an Islamic system.
 "Our people can't take much more.
 We have to have our own courts.
 You failed us."
 He advised looking for guidance to the Koran and Bible to set up the new courts.

 Louis Farrakhan at the Nation of Islam's annual gathering.